alekuts/clean-archlinux/README.md

 ## What is required for installation? 🛠️

-1. Your motherboard must support UEFI.
+1. Your motherboard must support UEFI firmware.
 2. Your drive must support GPT partition table.
 3. You should have a USB flash drive